Merchant Acquirer (Acquiring Bank) Explained

 The acquiring bank typically charges the Merchant Services Provider a small licensing fee that is passed through to the merchant (you), and that’s usually blended in with the merchant pricing.

 All merchant service providers have a partnership with an acquiring bank, so avoiding this cost isn’t really possible.
-Some acquiring banks also function as a merchant service provider, but this isn’t always the case.
+Some acquiring banks also function as merchant service providers, but this isn’t always the case.

 So what does the relationship between an MSP and Acquiring bank look like in practice?